 YOGA FOR KAPHA

 Each of the Doshas have their own unique strengths and challenges, and with a little awareness you can do a great deal to stay healthy and balanced.
-You can use this series to adjust your lifestyle and routines in a way that supports your constitution.
+You can use this series to adjust your lifestyle and routines in a way that supports your constitution and well-being.

 I suggest you take one of the many Dosha Quizzes available online that will help you figure out which type you are.
 If you are dealing with a particular concern, you may also seek the advice of an Ayurvedic practitioner.

 Small changes can have a big impact on your quality of life.
-Don’t be afraid, find out who you are and take small steps.
-You might enjoy it.
+Don’t give up if you don’t feel anything the first time around.
+It takes practice and dedication to see changes.

-- Sun Salutation.
-Sun Salutations invite heat and mobility to counteract the cold and stable qualities of kapha.
-They’re a great way to get the circulation and lymph moving first thing in the morning.
+- Sun Salutation: Sun Salutations invite heat (tapas) and fluid movement to counteract the cold and stable qualities of kapha.
+They’re a great way to get the circulation and lymph nodes activated and moving.
+Try Sun Salutations first thing in the morning.

 - Tapping the Thymus: Standing with your feet hip width apart, use the finger tips to rapidly tap the center of your upper chest.
 Vigorously tap the area for one to three minutes.
 Fully filling the lungs as you tap the chest.
 Stimulates the thymus gland which builds immunity and massages the lungs, heart, bronchial tubes, and throat through the vibration of the tapping.